 Adding a wreath is such a simple and low clutter way of decorating all year long.
 Having a piece of decor out of sight and out of mind can still tell the world that you care…in a minimalist way.

-To enhance the holiday spirit you could purchase a wreath for a good cause from a boy scout or one of the million other people who will be trying to sell you one this time of year.
+To enhance the holiday spirit you could purchase a wreath for a good cause from a boy scout or one of the million other people who will be trying to sell you one this time of year, or grab a simple, natural one you can use all year long.

 If you prefer a more minimalist wreath, you can always make your own like this one from Treasures and Travels.